Hendrix-CS/csci151/projects/gui.md

 Feel free to use the [Java 21 API](https://docs.oracle.com/en/java/javase/21/docs/api/index.html) as a reference for any piece of Java you might need.

+## Design Idea

+To help you make progress on your project, you will need to submit a design idea via email on or before March 6th.
+This design idea should be at least two sentences, discussing your plan for the project.
+You will receive feedback and approval of your design idea within 1 day.

 ## Helpful Hints

 This project requires the use of a *persistent state*, as did Project 1, to